 You’ve got a prospect that’s interested in your coaching services - congratulations!

+Now what?
 You need to schedule a discovery call.

 A discovery call is a personalized conversation offered to prospective clients to learn about their challenges.
 It gives your client a chance to determine if your products, programs or services could be a fit.